Trauma surgeon says BR native UVA football player injured in shooting is 'very lucky'

 Luckily for Hollins, the bullet hit his stomach.
 Stuke says that usually won't kill you.

-"If it truly was a stomach injury, that is usually not life threatening.
+"If it truly was a stomach injury, that is usually not life-threatening.
 It can be repaired fairly easily surgically," Stuke said.

 Hollins has had two surgeries because of the gunshot wound.
 Stuke says he could make a full recovery and even play football again in the future.

 "If he had surgery, it will end his season this year.
-But hopefully by next season he would be able to play again," Stuke said.
+But hopefully, by next season he would be able to play again," Stuke said.

+Wednesday morning, the University of Virginia announced it would be canceling its upcoming football games against Coastal Carolina in the wake of the shooting.

 More News